rossmounce/plosonehtml/processing-instructions.md

 For this particular dataset of 2000 PLOS ONE articles from ID 0000001 to 0002008, only 1949 of these appear to have figures.
 In these 1949 articles there are 9880 figures ( find . -type f | wc -l )

+Caption pone.0000001.cap.7 is a good example of a caption split into multiple (6) parts in the HTML. article1.body1.sec2.sec3.fig1.caption1.p1 to article1.body1.sec2.sec3.fig1.caption1.p6

 ## Searching parsed-out figure captions for phylogeny captions

 Still to be written properly but here's what I imagine I'll do: